Dereila Nature Inn >> Lagoon Trail >> Living Waters

 Living Waters

-Many of these species remain in the water their entire life like these orcas on the coast of British Columbia.
+Many of these species remain in the water their entire life like this Orca, Orcinus orca, on the coast of British Columbia.

-Others, like sea lions and seals, spend a great part of their lives in waters, but love to pass the day basking in the sunshine on rocks and the shore.
+California Sea Lion Others species like sea lions and seals spend a great part of their lives in water, but love to pass the day basking in the sunshine on rocks and the shore.

 This California Sea Lion, Zalophus californianus, also spends much time migrating up and down the west coast of North America.